plantedbrain/stock-sentiment-analysis/README.md

 # stock-sentiment-analysis
-# Stock Sentiment Analysis Using News Headlines
+# Stock Sentiment Analysis Using News Headlines (Kaggle)
 The models were trained twice.
 So your values may change.

   **RandomForestClassifier using Bag Of Words(BOW):**